rls-p4/SciDBR/README.md

 GitHub branch policy: the "laboratory" branch is for new ideas that have a good chance of making it into the CRAN package, but all tests might not yet pass.
-The "master" branch should pass all `R CMD check` tests against the current R-devel version of R on all platforms.
+The "master" branch should pass all `R CMD check` tests against the current R-devel version of R on all platforms, tested against the current SciDB release.

 ## Wiki
 Check out (and feel free to contribute to) examples in the wiki pages for